-Call blocking is a very important feature for any business helping dealing with the distractions and time waste of employees caused by solicitation and telemarketing calls.
-Call blocking can also apply for outbound calls preventing wasteful behaviour by employees of company's resources and money.
+Call blocking is important for any business hoping to deal with the distractions and time waste caused by solicitation and telemarketing calls.
+Call blocking can also apply for outbound calls to prevent wasteful employees practices of company's resources and money.

 Call blocking can be applied for the entire inbound traffic as a whole, or on a user by user basis.